 That’s why I’ve been focusing on avoiding the instant garbage of single-use plastic.
 If we cut back on those “disposable” things used in situations where a reusable thing or a renewable material could be used instead, we’ll have more petrochemicals left to make durable plastic products and the SUP items we really need, like surgical gloves.

 When I wrote up my strategies for reducing SUP in your life, I admitted that grocery packaging is the source of most of the SUP in my own trash and recycling.
 Katie also wrote about how and why to cut back on plastics, focusing on the containers you use to store and serve your homemade food.

-Now, we’re looking at how to reduce SUP grocery packaging, zooming in on some items Katie mentioned as particularly difficult for her.
+Now, we’re looking at alternatives for single-use plastics and how to reduce SUP grocery packaging, zooming in on some items Katie mentioned as particularly difficult for her.
 I was surprised by some of the groceries she tends to buy in plastic–compared to my own buying habits–and I realized that a lot of this comes down to one main idea:

 Make the Choice to Limit Your Options

 Sometimes, you just have to tell yourself that the non-plastic package is the only kind you’re allowed to buy.
 Don’t even look at the SUP options.
 Tell yourself that if the store doesn’t have any peanut butter in glass jars, you just won’t buy peanut butter today.